Israel Epstein

-Israel Epstein (20 April 1915 – 26 May 2005) was a Polish-born Chinese journalist and author.
-He was one of the few foreign-born Chinese citizens of non-Chinese origin to become a member of the Chinese Communist Party.
+Israel Epstein (20 April 1915 – 26 May 2005) was a Chinese journalist.
+Born into a Jewish family in Congress Poland under the Russian Empire, he was one of the few foreign-born Chinese citizens of non-Chinese origin to become a member of the Chinese Communist Party.

 Early life and education

-Israel Epstein was born on 20 April 1915 in Warsaw to Jewish parents; at the time, Warsaw was under Imperial Russian control (now the capital of Poland).
-His father had been imprisoned by the authorities of czarist Russia for leading a labor uprising and his mother had been exiled to Siberia.
-Epstein's father was sent by his company to Japan after the outbreak of the World War I; when the German Army approached Warsaw, his mother and Epstein fled and joined him in Asia.
-With his family experiencing anti-Jewish sentiment in several places, in 1917, Epstein came to China with his parents at the age of two and they settled in Tianjin (formerly Tientsin) in 1920.
+Israel Epstein was born on 20 April 1915 in Warsaw to Jewish parents; Warsaw was then part of Congress Poland, which was under Imperial Russian control.
+His father had been imprisoned by the authorities of Tsarist Russia for leading a labor uprising and his mother had been exiled to Siberia.
+Epstein's father was sent by his company to Japan after the outbreak of World War I; when the German Army approached Warsaw, his mother and Epstein fled and joined him in Asia.
+With his family experiencing anti-Jewish sentiment in several places, in 1917, Epstein came to China with his parents at the age of two and they settled in Tianjin in 1920.
 Epstein was raised there.

 Career

 Israel Epstein began to work in journalism at age 15, when he wrote for the Peking and Tientsin Times, an English-language newspaper based in Tianjin.
 He also covered the Japanese Invasion of China for the United Press and other Western news agencies.
 In the autumn of 1938, he joined the China Defense League, which had been established by Soong Ching-ling, Sun Yat-sen's widow, for the purpose of publicizing and enlisting international support for the Chinese cause.
 In 1941, he faked news about his own death as a decoy for the Japanese who were trying to arrest him.
 The misinformation even found its way into a short item printed in The New York Times.

 After being assigned to review one of the books of Edgar Snow, Epstein and Snow came to know each other personally and Snow showed him his classic work Red Star Over China before it was published.
 He was deeply influenced by the progressivism of Snow and became involved with the democratic movement in China, becoming an editor for Snow's magazine, Democracy.

-In 1934, Epstein married Edith Bihovsky Epstein, later Ballin, from whom he was divorced in the early 1940s.
+In 1934, he married Edith Bihovsky Epstein, from whom he later divorced due to the eruption of the Second Sino-Japanese War in 1937, where his insistence on reporting from the front conflicted with her reluctance.
+She later remarried as Edith Ballin.
 In 1944, Epstein first visited Britain and afterwards went to live in the United States with his second wife Elsie Fairfax-Cholmeley for five years.